 1. Win-Win Politics strategies

 In current democratic understanding, government officials, even Presidents, are elected by the people.
-So, modern efforts to improve government focus into making it more efficient, to reduce and eliminate corruption and provide the best possible services to the people.
-Government transparency (through integrated e-governance) and good, functional education for everyone may well be the basic, necessary steps to take governments to a better stable level of efficacy, to properly regulate, and to bring basic public services to everyone that needs those.
+So, modern efforts to improve government focus on making it more efficient, reducing and eliminating corruption, and providing the best possible services to the people.
+Government transparency (through integrated e-governance) and good, functional education for everyone may well be the basic, necessary steps to take governments to a better stable level of efficacy, to properly regulate, and to bring basic public services to everyone that need those.

 Selected Infographics